momentohq/public-dev-docs/docs/develop/datatypes.md

 :::

-To learn the API methods, check the [API reference for set collection data types](./api-reference/sorted-set-collections.md).
+To learn the API methods, check the [API reference for sorted set collection data types](./api-reference/sorted-set-collections.md).

 ## FAQs
 <details>